beautifulnature/nagLogseq/pages/vim.md

 - W - navigate forward by word. space treated as word boundaries
 - B - navigate backward by word. space treated as word boundaries
 - https://github.com/vim/vim/blob/master/runtime/doc/
+- modes
+	- normal mode or command mode
+	- insert mode
+		- press `i` to enter insert mode
+		- to leave insert mode press `esc`
+	- line mode or last line mode or command line mode
+		- press `:` to enter into command mode
+		- key in the command followed by pressing `Enter` to execute the command and go to normal mode
+		- if you want to abandon the command mode press `Esc` to go to normal mode
+- commands are case sensitive